-First, the Court's focus on the ACA's requirement that "either the religious nonprofit organization or the TPA" provide the coverage, Slip Op. at 57, ignores the fact that the government cannot require the religious non-profit to provide the coverage under Hobby Lobby.
-By ignoring the limitation Hobby Lobby imposes on the government, the Court simultaneously acknowledges that "opting out is necessarily a but-for cause of someone else-the TPA-providing contraceptive coverage," Slip Op. at 56, and nevertheless rejects the self-insured plaintiffs' RFRA claims for lack of causation.
+the Court's focus the ACA's First, on requirement that "either the religious non-profit organization or the TPA" provide the coverage, Slip Op. at 57, ignores the fact that the government cannot require the religious non-profit to provide the coverage under Hobby Lobby.
+By ignoring the limitation Hobby Lobby imposes on the government, the Court simultaneously acknowledges that "opting out is necessarily a but-for cause of someone else the TPA-providing contraceptive coverage," Slip Op. at 56, and nevertheless rejects the self-insured plaintiffs' RFRA claims for lack of causation.
 Slip Op. at 64-65.
 But again, Hobby Lobby forbids the government from placing this requirement on the non-profits themselves.
 So if opting out is necessarily a but-for cause of someone else providing the coverage, it is necessarily a but-for cause of anyone providing the coverage at all.
 Essentially, the Court concedes but-for cause and then turns around and denies the existence of any causation.
 What?

 Second, the Court asserts that the self-insured plaintiffs' opt out will not cause the actual provision and receipt of objected-to coverage because the ACA creates an independent, albeit illusory, duty and entitlement related to that coverage.
-True, opting out does not cause entitlement to contraceptive coverage-the ACA entitles all health plan beneficiaries to contraceptive coverage.
+True, opting out does not cause entitlement to contraceptive coverage-the ACA entitles all health beneficiaries to contraceptive coverage.
 But these beneficiaries will not receive that coverage unless the self-insured plaintiffs do something to cause its provision from a third party.
-In other words, the ACA may independently say "someone" has a duty to provide contraceptive coverage unless the self-insured plaintiffs opt out.
-No self-insured plaintiff will honor it because the self-insured plaintiffs opt out.
+In other words, the ACA may independently say "someone" has a duty to provide contraceptive coverage, see 29 C.F.R. § 2590.715-2713, but no one can or will honor that duty and provide the coverage unless the selfinsured plaintiffs opt out.
 No self-insured plaintiff will honor it because the government cannot force them to under Hobby Lobby, and no third party can honor it because no third party has authority to do so without an opt out.
-Based on this error, the Court concludes that "federal law, not the actions of the religious objector, ensures that plan participants and beneficiaries will receive contraceptive coverage."
-Slip Op. at 52 (emphasis added).
+Based on this error, the Court concludes that "federal law, not the actions of the religious objector, ensures that plan participants and beneficiaries will receive contraceptive coverage."Slip Op. at 52 (emphasis added).
 But that is simply wrong.
-As explained above, federal law alone does not ensure receipt of the coverage from the self-insured plaintiffs; and it does not even allow, let alone ensure, receipt of that coverage from a third party unless the self-insured plaintiffs opt out.
-Rather, federal law, only in conjunction with the self-insured plaintiffs' opt out, allows plan participants and beneficiaries to receive contraceptive coverage.4
+As explained above, federal law alone does not ensure receipt of the coverage from the selfinsured plaintiffs; and it does not even allow, let alone ensure, receipt of that coverage from a third party unless the self-insured plaintiffs opt out.
+Rather, federal law, only in conjunction with the selfinsured plaintiffs' opt out, allows plan participants and beneficiaries to receive contraceptive coverage.59

 These errors, taken together, cause the Court to reject a straw man rather than the self-insured plaintiffs' RFRA claims.
-The self-insured plaintiffs do not claim a RFRA violation based on the fact that the ACA created an entitlement to contraceptive coverage; they object to the causal role they must play in providing that coverage.5
+The self-insured plaintiffs do not claim a RFRA violation based on the fact that the ACA created an entitlement to contraceptive coverage; they object to the causal role they must play in providing that coverage.60

-4 Even with the opt-out, federal law does not always ensure receipt of the coverage.
-For example, the Court asserts "the ACA ensures plan participants and beneficiaries will receive contraceptive coverage" but simultaneously contradicts itself by acknowledging that TPAs for self-insured church plans may in fact decline to provide that coverage, in which case "plan participants and beneficiaries would not get the coverage to which they are otherwise entitled."
-Slip Op. at 61 & n.41 (emphases added).
+59 Even with the opt-out, federal law does not always ensure receipt of the coverage.
+For example, the Court asserts "the ACA ensures plan participants and beneficiaries will receive contraceptive coverage" but simultaneously contradicts itself by acknowledging that TPAs for self-insured church plans may in fact decline to provide that coverage, in which case "plan participants and beneficiaries would not get the coverage to which they are otherwise entitled."Slip Op. at 61 & n.41 (emphases added).